Is The Leading Strand The Template Strand

 Trends and Latest Developments

 In recent years, advancements in DNA sequencing technologies and live-cell imaging have provided new insights into the dynamics of DNA replication.
-These advancements have allowed scientists to observe the process of DNA replication in real-time, revealing intricate details about the interactions between DNA polymerase, the replication fork, and the leading and lagging strands.
+These advancements have allowed scientists to observe the process of DNA replication in real-time, revealing detailed details about the interactions between DNA polymerase, the replication fork, and the leading and lagging strands.

 One trend is the increasing use of single-molecule techniques to study DNA replication.
 These techniques allow researchers to observe individual molecules of DNA polymerase as they synthesize new DNA strands, providing unprecedented detail about the mechanisms of enzyme activity and processivity.